plainas/cdi_cardinality/README.md

 cdi_cardinality prints the cardinality of each column of a csv file.

-#TODO: document the command line options
+# TODO: document the command line options

-#TODO: add call example and include sample output
+# TODO: add call example and include sample output

+# TODO: add manpage using data_files, as in this example https://github.com/nose-devs/nose/blob/master/setup.py#L109